45 English for Sales Terms to Help You Close the Deal [With Quiz]

 Meaning: To purchase goods in large amounts, usually at a discount.

 People can often be convinced to buy in bulk if you emphasize the lower price.
 This works especially well for non-perishable food (food you can keep for a longer period of time) or other products that last for a while.
 When customers buy in bulk, you sell more and they pay less.
-It’s a win-win (situation where everyone benefits) all the way!
+It’s a win-win situation (where everyone benefits)!

 7. To buy on credit